renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/kubernetes.md

 ```

 ## Operator
-Trivy has a native [Kubernetes Operator][operator] which continuously scans your Kubernetes cluster for security issues, and generates security reports as Kubernetes [Custom Resources][crd].
+Vul has a native [Kubernetes Operator][operator] which continuously scans your Kubernetes cluster for security issues, and generates security reports as Kubernetes [Custom Resources][crd].
 It does it by watching Kubernetes for state changes and automatically triggering scans in response to changes, for example initiating a vulnerability scan when a new Pod is created.

 > Kubernetes-native security toolkit. ([Documentation][vul-operator]).